DIY Solar Panel Cleaning Risks — What Can Go Wrong

 Why pressure washing destroys panels:

-- Micro-crack damage — the cells inside solar panels are approximately 0.2mm thick wafers of silicon.
-High-pressure water causes vibration and mechanical stress that creates micro-cracks invisible to the naked eye.
+1. Micro-crack damage — the cells inside solar panels are approximately 0.2mm thick wafers of silicon.
+High-pressure water causes vibration and mechanical stress.
+This creates micro-cracks invisible to the naked eye.
 These cause “hotspots” — localised overheating — and permanently reduce output.

-- Water ingress — panels are sealed against normal moisture, not against high-pressure jets.
-Forcing water under frame seals leads to moisture getting into the panel laminate, causing delamination and cell corrosion.
+2. Water ingress — panels are sealed against normal moisture, not against high-pressure jets.
+Forcing water under frame seals leads to moisture getting into the panel laminate.
+This causes delamination and cell corrosion.

 See our dedicated article on pressure washing and warranty risks for full details.